theMHD-120/JSLP-Javascript-Learning-Package/README.md

 ﻿In the name of ALLAH

-Author :  seyed mahdi mahdavi mortazavi (theMHD)
+Author:  seyed mahdi mahdavi mortazavi (theMHD)
 # Javascript-learning-package
 ||| JS with JS |||